 Frequently Asked Questions

 • Q1.
-How is the Scuba diving experience in the Havelock Island
+What is the specialty of the Scuba diving experience in Havelock Island?

-The Scuba diving experience at Havelock Island is a basic guide to the scuba diving program that consists of a boat ride that travels through the suitable dive sites around the Havelock Island, followed by a brief training in the shallow water to get familiar with the dive, and then finally a dive under the supervision of our certified instructors.
+The Scuba diving experience at Havelock Island is a well-guided basic introduction to the scuba diving program.
+It consists of a boat ride that travels through the suitable dive sites around the Havelock Island, followed by a brief training in the shallow water to get familiar with the dive.

 No, there is no need to have any sort of scuba diving experience on hand to dive, and in many cases, you don't need to be a great swimmer.
 A diving instructor will always be with you when you dive so that they are as safe as they can be and this means that beginners too can take part in the dive.